Post navigation

 -

-Please provide an overview of the rules that apply to advertising to the general public for prescription only medicines and over the counter medicines, an indication of the information that must or must not be included.
+Please provide an overview of the rules that apply to advertising to the general public for prescription only medicines and over the counter medicines, and include the information that must or must not be included.

 Article 284 of the Regulations prohibits advertisements that are likely to lead to the use of POMs, other than in campaigns relating to the spread of pathogenic agents and for approved vaccination campaigns.
 However, it is possible to provide non-promotional information regarding POMs to the public if it is in response to a direct enquiry from an individual and in certain other circumstances (including enquiries from journalists, dissemination of information via press conferences, press announcements, television and radio reports, public relations activities, etc.) (clause 26.2 of the ABPI Code).
 Such information must be factual, balanced and must not be made for the purpose of encouraging members of the public to ask their doctors to prescribe a particular POM.